aces/Loris/modules/electrophysiology_browser/README.md

 electrophysiology_browser_edit_annotations
  - This permission allows the user to add, edit, and delete annotations for raw or derived datasets

+## Configuration

+The electrophysiology browser displays the imaging file types present in the `ephys_browser_file_type` table.

 ## Download

 You can download all the files related to a recording (channel information,